kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Implementation

 We will improve the implementation stage with specific instructions and criteria for completing an implementation.
-An issue moves from the contribution-ready phase to the implementation phase when a contributor opens a pull request for the issue.
-In addition, a user can comment on the issue that they are planning to make a contribution.
+A contributor can select an issue from the list of contribution ready issues and implement their change using the CONTRIBUTING guide as a reference.
+A user can also comment on the issue that they are planning to implement.
 While not required, this can be an indicator to the community that work is ongoing and should be collaborated on instead of duplicated.
-The contributor can then implement their change using the CONTRIBUTING guide as a reference.
-They open a pull request linked to the issue.

 When an issue is being worked on by a contributor, the maintainers will provide guidance and support.
 They will engage with the contributor for discussion of implementation details or questions that arise during the contribution.

-When the contributor feels that they have completed their work, the contribution is marked as ready for review.
+When the contributor feels that they have completed their work, they should open a pull request to indicate that their contribution is ready  for review.
 The contribution is then given an initial inspection by the maintainers to confirm:

 1. It is implemented in the manner described in the issue.
 1. It passes all validation checks, including tests (both new and existing),